 The International Office is dedicated to making exchange students’ stay in Iceland and at Bifrost as enjoyable as possible.
 Please don’t hesitate to contact us if you have any questions or problems.
 We are located in the school administration office and open the same hours.
 You can also send an e-mail to firstname.lastname@example.org.

 The Bifröst Student Association, (Nemendafélagið), is an umbrella organisation for all student associations on campus.
 Membership is free for all students.
 Other student organisations apply each year to the Student Association for funding.
-The association has its own website, www.skolafelag.is (in Icelandic only).
 Exchange students have one contact person in the Student Union that they can contact at all times.
 Students will meet their contact person at the orientation held for exchange students at the beginning of the semester.

 Bifröst offers excellent study facilities.
 Study rooms are open to students 24 hours a day, and students are free to use lecture halls when these are not in use for teaching.
 The wireless LAN is in operation round the clock and printers and copiers are within easy reach from all over the campus.
 Teaching/study facilities are accessible for persons with disabilities.

 International flights to Iceland land at Keflavík Airport, about 150 km (2 hours’ drive) from Bifröst.
 After arrival in Keflavík, students should take the flybus to the main bus station in Reykjavík (BSÍ).
-If arriving late in the day, an overnight in Reykjavík may be necessary.
+If arriving late in the day, an overnight in Reykjavík may be necessary because the last bus to Bifröst from Mjodd station is at 5:30pm.
 In that case, our international coordinator will assist in finding affordable accommodation.

 Depending on landing time, students can sometimes jump right on the next bus to Bifröst.
 However, you might have to wait until the next day to catch a bus from the bus station.